372groupproject/milestones-team9-jiachengyang-wenkaizheng/program/README.md

 This project is a simple version of shadowsocks software in Golang.

 Our approach is to create two proxies for network transfer (Server and Local).
-Usually, when users visit websites, their computers will performance DNS lookup for server IP for getting mac address and then do the TCP handshake for establishing a network connection.
+Usually, when users visit websites, their computers will performance DNS lookup for server IP, ARP request or ARP cache for getting mac address and then do the TCP handshake for establishing a network connection.
 Finally, they will send requests(https or http).

 This whole process can be done by user applications and servers, so basically we have 2 nodes.